Dr. Shirley's History Pages - Part 6

 332 BC

-Alexander takes Jerusalem and continues into Egypt, where he founds the city of Alexandria
+Alexander took Jerusalem and continued into Egypt, where he founded the city of Alexandria

 331 BC